 If you are a returning visitor of our blog, you may already know how to use keywords to your advantage.
 The objective of today´s article was to highlight that if you are not thorough when optimizing your site, and you´re willing to cut corners, you can easily set yourself up for failure in the long run.
 If you find these blogs helpful, stay tuned for our next piece: (topic here)!
 And as with the last post, I am including a few more links to tools that make SEO optimization easier!

 When creating your content, you can use WhiteSpark to check how well your website fares and which pages are the most popular.
 You can also

 use its integrated citation finder.
-Don´t be discouraged by the short mandatory sign up process, it is worth trying out.
+Don´t be discouraged by the short mandatory sign-up process, it is worth trying out.

-One of my personal favourites, this website gives you great insight into what people are looking for with your given query.
+One of my personal favorites, this website gives you great insight into what people are looking for with your given query.
 Note, however, that there is a daily limit for searches made for non-premium users.